wp-plugins/inline-attachments/readme.txt

 * Adds a checkbox to every attachment and a button to delete all checked Attachments at once
 * Posts, Pages and Custom Post Types supported (selectable)
 * AJAX-Autosaving of all changes you make to media metadata (e.g. menu order, title, description, …)
+* If uploading a bulk of files, maintains the order they had when you selected them on your machine
+* Button to invert the current order of media files (first becomes last, second becomes second last, …)
 * Designed to seamlessly blend in with the native Wordpress admin style

 = Long Version =